 - GetRequest –

-SNMP manager sends this message to request data from SNMP agent.
-It is simply used to retrieve data from SNMP agent.
-In response to this, SNMP agent responds with requested value through response message.
+SNMP manager sends this message to request data from the SNMP agent.
+It is simply used to retrieve data from SNMP agents.
+In response to this, the SNMP agent responds with the requested value through a response message.

 - GetNextRequest –

-This message can be sent to discover what data is available on a SNMP agent.
-The SNMP manager can request for data continuously until no more data is left.
-In this way, SNMP manager can take knowledge of all the available data on SNMP agent.
+This message can be sent to discover what data is available on an SNMP agent.
+The SNMP manager can request data continuously until no more data is left.
+In this way, the SNMP manager can take knowledge of all the available data on SNMP agents.

 - GetBulkRequest –